-4. Oxygen Oxygen, currently the most frequently used treatment for COVID-19, is included in the ACT-A therapeutics pillar.
+Oxygen, currently the most frequently used treatment for COVID-19, is included in the ACT-A therapeutics pillar.
 ACT-A 2022 targets for oxygen include the supply of essential medical oxygen to 6 to 8 million severe and critical patients by September 2022.
 However, reports of oxygen shortages continue.

 PATH provides estimates of COVID-19 oxygen needs for LMICs (which can be viewed by country and income group) based on the number of confirmed COVID cases and assumptions about how many of those cases will require oxygen.
 The tracker does not include data on available supply or shortages within LMICs.

 As the February 2022 African Union Statement on Access to Medical Oxygen notes, supply of oxygen cylinders and ventilators is not the only issue.
 Barriers to oxygen access in many LMICs include lack of spare parts to repair equipment, insufficient piping and storage infrastructure, and a lack of financing to implement national oxygen plans and create oxygen systems so countries can meet their own oxygen supply needs.

 Recent funding updates:

-- Of the \$3.5 billion requested by ACT-A for the therapeutics pillar (which includes \$2.5 billion expected to come from donor countries, as tracked in this report), \$1.4 billion is requested to support oxygen supplies in 2022. - Unitaid, which chairs the ACT-A Oxygen Emergency Taskforce, recently announced a \$56 million contribution to increase access to medical oxygen but the pillar has been largely unfunded by donor countries. - The US Government committed \$75 million in December 2021 to USAID's Rapid Response Surge Support effort, which included oxygen production and delivery.
+- Of the \$3.5 billion requested by ACT-A for the therapeutics pillar (which includes \$2.5 billion expected to come from donor countries, as tracked in this report), \$1.4 billion is requested to support oxygen supplies in 2022. - Unitaid, which chairs the ACT-A Oxygen Emergency Taskforce, recently announced a \$56 million contribution to increase access to medical oxygen but the pillar has been largely unfunded by donor countries. - The US Government committed \$75 million in December 2021 to USAID's Rapid Response Surge Support effort, which included oxygen production and delivery. - The Clinton Health Access Initiative (CHAI) has received \$25 million to assist 9 countries in developing long-term oxygen solutions.

 Overall, there is very little public data available on real-time oxygen needs (including actual supply, demand, and shortages).
 This remains an important gap in the data.
-5. Pandemic Preparedness and Health System Resilience As we note in the Path Forward report, the pandemic response over the past two years has forced countries to redistribute resources away from other pressing health needs.
-Health systems around the world need increased support to improve primary care provision and resilience, which will help to address the backlog of urgent non-COVID needs and better prepare for additional COVID outbreaks as well as future epidemics.
-Specific capabilities such as surveillance and robust supply chains will enable improvements in future pandemic preparedness as well as other health system needs.